 - Long-term Services and Supports (LTSS) - Delivers or impacts LTSS or managed LTSS.

 - Managed care - Waiver authority used to implement managed care delivery system.

 - Premium assistance - Impacts Medicaid provisions that allow state programs to pay private insurance premiums for beneficiaries.

 - Premiums/cost-sharing - Modifies premium and/or cost-sharing requirements or limits authorized in the federal Medicaid statute.

 - Supplemental payments - Payments to hospitals that are not tied to a particular service (e.g., payments from a provider tax, low-income/uncompensated care pool).

-- Value-based model - Delivery system and/or payment reform initiative outside of DSRIP that may include components such as care coordination, provider performance incentive payments, quality improvement metrics and/or addresses social determinants of health.
+- Value-based model - Delivery system and/or payment reform initiative outside of DSRIP that may include components such as care coordination, provider performance incentive payments, quality improvement metrics, and/or address social determinants of health.

 - Wellness incentive - Incentive payments or reductions used to offset cost-sharing requirements for beneficiaries who engage in recommended healthy behaviors.